Building the Campus of the Future: 3D Technologies in Academe

 Schools that meet the designations will be promoted to the community to ensure all stakeholders are aware of the great choices M-DCPS offers in the areas of STEAM and STEM education.
 Three distinct recognition levels (Bronze, Silver and Gold) will be offered to schools to encourage on-going growth and performance in the area of STEAM and STEM

-Conduct up to 4 sessions or workshop with 4th and 5th grade students.
-Some include, engineering rapid bridge building, Virtual Realty scanning Founding made possible through Karen Fryd, the Director of the South Florida Youth Foundation.
+Conduct up to 4 sessions or workshop with 3rd through 5th grade students.
+Some include, engineering rapid bridge building, Virtual Realty scanning funding made possible through Karen Fryd, the Director of the South Florida Youth Foundation.